 really if you have a car while in Vegas we see no reason to not drive yourself unless you are very time-constrained in which case…

 Grand Canyon Helicopter Tours From Las Vegas all head to the West Rim.
 These are the ultimate bucket list adventures, whisking you off over Lake Mead, Hoover Dam, and the stunning Las Vegas scenery. there are Options are to land inside the canyon or up at the top to take in the Skywalk and visitor center.
-One of the advantages of the helicopter tours is they tale far less of your day than driving there and back.
+One of the advantages of helicopter tours is they take far less of your day than driving there and back.
 Expect a self-drive tour to eat 10+ hours of your day, and leave you exhausted.
 A helicopter trip will only take around 5-6 hours and leave you time for a lie-in or even dinner and a show to wrap the day up!

-These really are the ultimate way t see the Canyon, and you can read more about these tours here in our Las Vegas Helicopter Tour Article.
+These really are the ultimate way to see the Canyon, and you can read more about these tours here in our Las Vegas Helicopter Tour Article.
 You can take a helicopter flight from the Rim, but we tend to find flying out of Vegas to be so much more rewarding.

 If you can’t stretch to a helicopter tour and are not able to drive yourself then you can look at a Tour.
 These Coach trips will load you up early and transport you to the rim where you will usually have an included meal and access to a guide through the trip.
 The guides are usually very entertaining and informative and you will learn a lot more on a tour than most people would DIY’ing it.

 The Problem with tours is that you are on someone else’s time and schedule and with frequent stops and breaks the Coach journey is a bit of a slog.
 Yours can take upward of 12 hours which is a long day.
 You will see ALOT (not just in the Canyon) but it takes a LONG time.
-Expect an early start, and to want to head straight to bed afterward.
+Expect an early start, and want to head straight to bed afterward.

 Best Grand Canyon West Tours